 Mr Healy : We would have to take that question on notice.”

-Helmet fanatics bold assertions indicate they are rarely challenged.
+Helmet fanatics bold assertions indicate that they are rarely challenged.

-When challenged for evidence, they retreated to evasive statements or misleading assertions
+When pressed for evidence, they retreated to evasive or misleading statements.

 Trying to deny the helmet law reduces cycling